- Mark's Daily Apple - http://www.marksdailyapple.com -

 The Fiber Gourmet pastas tasted good – exactly like “real” pasta.
 Texture was not gritty, gummy or weak.
 The exception was the spinach pasta, which didn’t hold up well with the olive oil and sea salt I doused it with.
 The flavor was pleasant enough, but an actual spinach salad would have had better peppery bite and a much more satisfying, chewy texture.
 And, of course, fewer refined carbohydrates.
 The tomato and regular pastas were just as chewy and substantial as regular pasta.

 Bottom line: I’m really not a pasta guy.
 I just don’t “do” refined carbohydrates.
 I genuinely prefer vegetables and more natural, flavorful sources of starchy calories such as yams and brown rice, both for taste preference and health reasons.
 If you are trying to lose weight and gotta have the pasta, you might want to give those slippery Shirataki noodles a try to get started (good luck!).
 If you are maintaining your weight successfully and really love pasta, then I think Fiber Gourmet is a smart replacement for standard pasta.
 In fact, I really wouldn’t consider it as a substitute food product, because it’s virtually identical in taste and texture to regular pasta.
 It’s really more like an improved food product.
-They’ve done a good job replacing much of the empty starch with fiber, and I’m certainly a fan of that.

 Still, my health philosophy remains fundamentally the same: there’s food, and then there are food products.
 We can substitute and switch and modify to our hearts’ content, but ultimately, I believe that optimal health comes from fresh, whole, natural foods.